 Quorum and Adjourned Meeting.
 A meeting at which at least a majority of the members of the Board of Directors are present shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
 If, however, such quorum shall not be present at any scheduled meeting, the director or directors present thereat shall have the power to adjourn without notice other than announcement at the meeting, until a quorum shall be present.
 The meeting shall be rescheduled in accordance with the Open Meeting Law.
 The existence of a quorum is determined when a duly called meeting is convened.

 Open Meeting Law.
 All Board of Director meetings, and notice of all such meetings, shall comply with the Open Meeting Law, Minnesota Statutes chapter 13D, as amended.
 General comments about Open Meeting Law are:

 - Email discussion amongst a quorum of board members may be a violation of open meeting law. - Consecutive meetings with board members constituting less than a quorum may be a violation of open meeting law if the meeting covers the same content.
-This is called a serial board meeting. - Board meetings require 72 hour publication notice in order to comply with the open meeting law.
+This is commonly called a serial board meeting. - Board meetings require 72 hour publication notice in order to comply with the open meeting law. - Board attendance via electronic means (e.g. phone, Skype, Facetime, etc.) are subject to the previously mentioned 72 hour publication notice requirement.
+This means attendance via electronic means requires public notice of the location where the participant will be located; and this also becomes a public site for those wishing to attend the meeting.